rchicoli/docker-log-logstash/README.md

 The goal of this project is to create a reliable log plugin for docker.
 It basically sends alls logs to Logstash, if this service becomes unavailable, all messages should be written to a logfile and send them later to Logstash, when the service is responding again.

+## Development Status

+This plugin is capable of:
+  * reconnecting to logstash server, in case of lost connection
+  * caching messages to the filesystem, while logstash is down
+  * send cached log information to logstash, when it is online

 ## Releases

 | Branch Name | Docker Tag | Remark |